Survivorship: Late Effects After Radiation for Gynecologic Cancers

 The physical side effects of radiation treatment are directly related to the area of the body being treated.
 Any area in the treatment field has a risk of being damaged by radiation, causing side effects.
 As radiation techniques have improved over the years, the risk of late effects has decreased.

-Impact on Reproductive Organs, Sexual Function, and Fertility (Women)
+Impact on Reproductive Organs, Sexual Function, and Fertility (for women)

-You may have long term changes to your vagina and uterus after radiation to your pelvis.
-You may experience vaginal dryness, atrophy (shrinkage and thinning of the tissues), less feeling/sensation in the genital area, bleeding and painful intercourse.
+You may have long-term changes to your vagina and uterus after radiation to your pelvis.
+You may experience vaginal dryness, atrophy (shrinkage and thinning of the tissues), less feeling/sensation in the genital area, bleeding, or painful intercourse.

-- Personal water-based lubricants and moisturizers (Replens) can help to make sexual intercourse more comfortable.
+- Water-based lubricants and moisturizers (Replens) can help to make sexual intercourse more comfortable.

-- Regularly applying vitamin E to external tissues or using suppositories to apply to vaginal tissue may help to strengthen tissues and reduce friction and discomfort.
-Some women may benefit from low dose estrogen suppositories.
+- Regularly applying vitamin E to external tissues or using suppositories to apply to vaginal tissue may help to strengthen the tissue and reduce friction and discomfort.
+Some women may benefit from low-dose estrogen suppositories.